mvmike/min-cal-widget/README.md

 * 3x2 (resizable)
 * Simple dark theme
 * Displays all events from your calendars as dots or symbol (6 or more is generic)
+* Pressing on header opens widget configuration
-* Pressing on widget opens calendar application
+* Pressing on widget day cells opens calendar application
 * Updates automatically every 30 mins (also triggered when pressed)
 * minSDK → 21 (android 5.0)